We have condensed key facts and other important information about Annington into short, easy-to-read chapters.

 Annington was created in November 1996 with the purchase from the Ministry of Defence (MOD) of a 999 year lease in 55,060 homes (the “Married Quarters Estate” or MQE), the freehold of 2,374 homes (the “Surplus Estate”) and a number of related assets.
 The price paid was £1.67 billion plus a further £161 million from a profit sharing arrangement that ended in November 2011.

 The MQE was leased back to the MOD for 200 years at a discount of 58% to open market rent.
-This discount is reviewed site by site, starting in 2021.
+This discount is reviewed site by site, and will become effective in four tranches between 2021 and 2024.

 The MOD can terminate a lease (on an individual unit or blocks of units) by giving six months’ notice to Annington, which then has an automatic right to acquire the freehold on these ‘released’ properties.